-• Local authorities
+- > Local authorities

-- Government departments or agencies
+- > Government departments or agencies

-- Police forces, courts, tribunals
+- > Police forces, courts, tribunals

-- Your parents
+- > Your parents

-- Your previous school(s)
+- > Your previous school(s)

+- > Department for Education

-How we store this data
+6. How we store this data

 We keep personal information about you while you are attending one of our schools.
-We may also keep it beyond your attendance at the school if this is necessary.
+We may also keep it after you stop attending one of our schools, if this is necessary to comply with our legal obligations or to meet our regulatory requirements.

-We hold pupil data in line with our data retention guidelines, which can be found on the BDMAT website https://bdmatschools.com/documents/bdmat-retention-policy/and a copy is available via this link.
+We hold pupil data in line with our data retention guidelines, which can be found on the BDMAT website Records-Management-Policy-and-Retention-Schedule-2024-25.pdf and a copy is available via this link.